intel/llvm/sycl/doc/UsersManual.md

       kernels grouped on per-source basis and all their dependencies, such as all used variables and called functions, including the `SYCL_EXTERNAL` macro-marked functions from other translation units.
     * off - creates a single module for all kernels.
+If `-fsycl-no-rdc` is specified, the behavior is the same as per_source.
     * auto - the compiler will use a heuristic to select the best way of splitting device code.
 This is default mode.